edwardb1203/HACKNC2022/README.md

 To construct the machine learning model for our project, we used the XGBoost software library for Python.
 XGBoost is an open-source implementation of the gradient boosted trees algorithm.
 It has been engineered for optimal performance and it is known to perform well for structured, tabular data - one of the key reasons why we selected it.
 The model generated for our project reached an accuracy of .9964 in prediction when using a 75-25 train-test split of the data.
 The project utilizes Gradio (https://gradio.app/) to provide an interactive interface for users to input environmental conditions and read the output.

 ### Dataset
-The dataset is taken from Kaggle (available publicly here) and provides a label for the optimal crop based on the Nitrogen, Phosphorous, Potassium, temperature, humidity, pH, and rainfall levels that are observed in the environment.
-There are a total of 22 possible labels in the dataset.
+The dataset is taken from Kaggle (available publicly [here](https://www.kaggle.com/datasets/siddharthss/crop-recommendation-dataset)) and provides a label for the optimal crop based on the Nitrogen, Phosphorous, Potassium, temperature, humidity, pH, and rainfall levels that are observed in the environment.
+There are a total of 22 possible crop labels in the dataset.

 ![Alt text](/assets/alternate/dataset_screenshot.png?raw=true "Dataset")